 1947 New Zealand gains independence

-1984 Prime Minister David Lange begins radical economic reforms.
+1984 Prime Minister David Lange begins radical economic reforms

-1985 New Zealand refuses to allow US nuclear-powered or nuclear-armed ships to enter its ports.
+1985 New Zealand refuses to allow US nuclear-powered or nuclear-armed ships to enter its ports

 Legal System and Government

-2020 GDP estimates peg New Zealand’s 2021 GDP is US$249.9 billion, an all-time high for the nation.
-Total exports for 2020 were valued at an estimate of US$37.5 billion, with the top commodities traded being dairy products, eggs, honey, edible products (27%), meat and edible meat offal (14%), wood and articles of wood, wood charcoal (7.5%) and edible fruits, nuts, peel of citrus fruit, melons (6.6%).
-Main export destinations were China (29%), Australia (14%), the US (10.5%), Japan (5.9%), and South Korea (3.3%).
+New Zealand’s 2021 GDP is US$249.9 billion, an all-time high for the nation.
+Total exports for 2021 were US$77.2 billion, with the top commodities traded being dairy products, eggs, honey, edible products (28.5%), meat and edible meat offal (14.2%), wood and articles of wood, wood charcoal (8.9%) and edible fruits, nuts, peel of citrus fruit, melons (6.4%).
+The main export destinations for 2021 were China (32.5%), Australia (11.5%), the US (10.5%), Japan (5.9%), and South Korea (3.3%).

-Imports for 2020 were approximated at US$37.1, leading to a positive balance of trade for the year.
-Top imports were machinery, nuclear reactors, boilers (14%), vehicles other than railway, tramway (11%), electrical, electronic equipment (9.3%), and mineral fuels, oils, distillation products (7.9%).
-New Zealand’s top import suppliers are identical to its top export destinations: China (23.7%), Australia (12%), the US (9.9%), and Japan (5.8%).
+Imports for 2021 were approximated at US$85.4 billion.
+The nation’s top imports were cars (14.5%), machinery, nuclear reactors, boilers (14%), electrical, electronic equipment (8.8%), and mineral fuels, oils, distillation products (7.9%).
+New Zealand’s top import suppliers are identical to its top export destinations: China (23.7%), Australia (11.3%), the US (8.6%), Japan (6.4%), and South Korea (5.6%).

-New Zealand’s tourism industry has been strong for decades and it promotes tourism as a key industry: New Zealand spent a total of NZ$39.1 billion on tourism in 2018.
+New Zealand’s tourism industry has been strong for decades, and it promotes tourism as a key industry: New Zealand spent a total of NZ$39.1 billion on tourism in 2018.
 The country is predicted to welcome 5.1 million visitors by 2025 and is set to have 25% more sustainable visitor experiences by the same year, making the country an attractive destination for foreign investment.
-New Zealand fosters a diverse landscape, which would allow for a range of opportunities to be pursued within the sector.
+New Zealand fosters a diverse landscape, which would allow for a range of business opportunities to be pursued within the sector.

 The nation is seeking to diversify its economy further through advanced transport innovation.
 This ranges from space travel to zero-emission transport.
 In fact, New Zealand aims to have net-zero carbon emissions by 2050.
 Furthermore, private space research companies would benefit from the world’s first fully private orbital launch range and ideal location for rocket launching with a wide range of launch angles.
 Total revenue from the space sector in New Zealand was estimated to be NZ$1.75 billion in 2019.
 Due to its wealth of forest area, New Zealand enjoys strong forestry and wood processing industries.
 It is the first in the world for log exports, which generated revenue of more than NZ$3.5 billion in 2018.
-The country aims to develop this sector in a sustainable way so as toto respect its goal of zero-carbon economy by 2050.
+The country aims to develop this sector in a sustainable way so as to respect its goal of zero-carbon emissions by 2050.
 Investment in this sector would fund the industry to achieve such an aim.